VakteyeVakteye

 What is 'consent theater' and why does IMY care?

-Consent theater is when a site shows a consent banner, but the underlying behaviour does not respect the user's choice — for example, tracking cookies are set before the banner is interacted with, the reject button does not actually stop tracking, or the consent state is not propagated to embedded third parties.
-IMY treats this as Article 6(1)(a) failure to obtain valid consent, not a procedural defect.
-All five Meta Pixel fines in 2023 and 2024 cited some variant of this pattern: a banner was present, but tracking happened anyway.
+Consent theater is when a site shows a consent banner, but the underlying behaviour does not respect the user's choice — for example, tracking cookies are set before the banner is interacted with, the reject button does not stop tracking, or the consent state is not propagated to embedded third parties.
+In Sweden, PTS supervises the storage/access rule in LEK 9 kap.
+28 §, while IMY supervises the GDPR processing that can follow.
+The practical point is the same: banner text is not enough if the observed behaviour contradicts the user's choice.

 Read more — Policy vs Reality hub →